streamsdb/site/docs/core-concepts.md

 An message is immutable.
 It can only be created or deleted.
 This benefits the cacheability of an messages.

-## Group (#)
+## Groups

-Group streams hold all messages written to streams in a certain group with a `#` prefix.
-Groups are created automaticly when messages are written to streams.
-When a message is written to a stream, the group of the stream is determined by splitting the stream name by the first `-` character.
+Group streams are streams that hold all messages written to streams in a certain group.
+Group streams are prefixed with `#` followed by the group name.
+They are created automaticly by StreamsDB when a message is written to a stream with a name that contains a group.
+The group of the stream is determined by splitting the stream name by the first `-` character.
 If a group is found, the message is also written to the group stream.

 In other words, when a message is written to a stream with the name `order-da9a7f71-e06a-4385-a61d-f9c05527ad1a`, the event will also appear on the stream `#order`.